python/cpython/Doc/library/sqlite3.rst

 .. note::

    Strings containing surrogate escapes and must be treated with care.
-   You cannot simply pass them back to SQLite, for example using :meth:`~Cursor.execute`, since the :mod:`!sqlite3` module APIs only accept UTF-8 encoded strings.
+   For example, you cannot pass them back to SQLite, since the :mod:`!sqlite3` module API does not support strings containing surrogate escape codes.

 .. seealso::